What?

 just part of life's rich tapestry here.

-All in all it’s an expensive place to drive,
+All in all its an expensive place to drive,

 the highest cost being human life.